Difference Between ACCA and CS

 The full form of ACCA is the Association of Chartered Certified Accountants and after obtaining this degree a student can pursue his career in multinational companies or an Indian company working for offshore clients while CS stands for Company Secretary and the individuals with this degree can work as legal experts, chief advisor, corporate planner, and executive secretary.

-ACCA vs CS – Which Should be Preferred?
 Gone are the days when crunching numbers was a career for the nerds.
-Today accounting professionals are all about glamorous and powerful figures that are at the helm of a company by the virtue of their accounting skills.
-And if reading this has got you tempted, please take a minute to read about the different exams, cost and advantage of pursuing a career in this field.
+Today accounting professionals are all about glamorous and powerful figures at the helm of a company under their accounting skills.
+And if reading this has got you tempted, please take a minute to read about the different exams, cost, and advantages of pursuing a career in this field.

 ACCA vs CS Infographics